#

 Install Bass OS VirtIO builds

-would install the GUI manager, and everything that required for libvirt QEMU virtual machine as well as theirs dependencies.
+On Debian / Ubuntu, installing the package virt-manager would install the GUI manager, and everything that required for libvirt QEMU virtual machine as well as theirs dependencies.

 Run the following command to install it: